Board of Trustees

 Martin McKerrow retired in 2006 after a 22-year career at Neuberger Berman.
 At Neuberger, where he was both a Partner and then Managing Director, he focused his energies as a divisional manager on business development, client communication and risk management.
 He was a co-manager of the firm’s fixed income asset management activities served as Executive Director of the firm’s joint venture with BNP Paribas and headed the Client Service Department.
 He spent most of his career in the financial services industry.

-He and his wife Toni have enjoyed over 45 years together.
+He and his wife Toni have enjoyed over 48 years together.
 They have two married sons and five wonderful grandchildren.
-They travel frequently attempting to include a new destination while returning to their favorite haunts including Paris.
+They travel frequently attempting to include a new destination while returning to their favorite haunts.
 In retirement, Mr. McKerrow is active in several not-for-profits while devoting his free time to his family, competitive sailing and unsuccessfully trying to lower his golf handicap.
 He divides his time between New York and Nantucket.

 In addition to Bloomfield College, he serves on the Board of the Nantucket Shellfish Association, is President of Nantucket Community Sailing, a member of the Vestry of St. Paul’s Church in Nantucket, and a Governor of the Nantucket Yacht Club.
 He earned his B.A. from Kenyon College and his MBA from Columbia University Graduate School of Business.
-Mr. McKerrow joined the Board in 2000 and has been Board Chair since 2004.
+Mr. McKerrow joined the Board in 2000 and served as Chair from 2004 to 2015.
+He received an honorary Doctor of Laws degree from Bloomfield College in 2015.

 Mr. Prater is managing partner of Ridgecrest Partners, a major hedge fund.
 He is former senior partner and general portfolio manager with Ardsley Partners.
 Prior to Ardsley Partners, he was with Oppenheimer and Company where he served in various capacities including president of Oppenheimer Investment Advisors, co-chairman of Oppenheimer’s Investment Policy Committee, and manager of Catalyst Partners, a private investment limited partnership.